-- Some new and revised accounting standards have been published that are not mandatory for the financial statements for the financial years beginning on or after 1 January 2020, On 12th of April 2020, the Financial Regulatory Authority decided to postpone the implementation of the newly issued Egyptian Accounting Standards to be implemented on the Financial Statements to be issued by the end of 2020 instead of the quarterly financial.
+Some new and revised accounting standards have been published that are not mandatory for the financial statements for the financial years beginning on or after 1 January 2020.
+On 0 September 2020, the Financial Supervisory Authority decided to postpone the application of amendments to the Egyptian Accounting Standards to the interim financial statements and limit them to the annual financial statements by the year 2021.